Cwmbran: Sport

-Cwmbran Stadium is a multipurpose Stadium with an athletics track and 3G Pitch, an eight court sports hall, fitness suite, swimming pool and an indoor bowling rink.
+Cwmbran Stadium is a multi-purpose stadium with an athletics track, an eight-court sports hall, fitness suite, swimming pool and an indoor bowling rink; the grassed pitch is used by Cwmbran Town FC and Gwent Hockey Club.

 Athletics

 Cwmbran Stadium was home to international athletics events in the 1970s and 1980s.
-British athletics coach Malcolm Arnold used to train some of his athletes at Cwmbran in the 80s and early 90s while he was the Welsh National Coach.

-Athletes who trained there regularly under Malcolm include former World 110m Hurdle Champion and World Record Holder, Colin Jackson; Commonwealth 110m Hurdle medallist, Paul Gray; and Nigel Walker who had two sporting careers, first as an Olympic hurdler and then later as a Welsh rugby union international player.

-The 1999 World Indoor 400m Champion Jamie Baulch also used the stadium as a regular training track under a different coach.
-The stadium is also the home of Gwent Hockey Club (men's and ladies).
+British athletics coach Malcolm Arnold used to train some of his athletes at Cwmbran in the 1980s and early 1990s when he was the Welsh national coach.
+Athletes who trained there regularly under Arnold included former world 110m hurdle champion and world record holder, Colin Jackson; Commonwealth 110m hurdle medallist, Paul Gray; and Nigel Walker.
+(Note: Walker had two sporting careers: first as an Olympic hurdler and then later as a Welsh rugby union international player.)
+The 1999 world indoor 400m champion Jamie Baulch also used the stadium as a regular training track, but under a different coach.

 The town has three athletics clubs: Cwmbran Harriers, Fairwater Runners and Griffithstown Harriers.

 Football

-The three main football teams in Cwmbran are Cwmbran Town, Cwmbran Celtic and Croesyceilog who all compete in the Welsh Football League.
-Cwmbran Town and Celtic both play at Cwmbran Stadium.
-Also in Cwmbran was The Football Factory.
-Located near to the town centre, The Football Factory was an indoor sports complex consisting of two sports pitches.
-The building was destroyed by fire in February 2017.
+The three main football teams in Cwmbran are Cwmbran Town, Cwmbran Celtic and Croesyceilog, which all compete in the Football Association of Wales' leagues.
+Cwmbran Celtic's ground lies adjacent at the Motazone Arena.

+The Football Factory was an indoor sports complex, consisting of two pitches; the building was destroyed by fire in February 2017.

+For the 2026–27 season, Cwmbran Celtic has replaced conventional shirt sponsorship with four independent music acts, with Super Furry Animals and Panic Shack appearing on the men's and women's home shirts, and Mogwai and Loose Articles on the away shirts.
+The kits, supplied by Tor Sports, were launched in August 2026 and the club donates 10% of the profit from each shirt sold to the Music Venue Trust, a charity supporting grass roots music venues.

 Rugby union

-Separate grounds at Pontnewydd, Croesyceiliog and Glan-Yr-Afon Leisure Centre house the town's three rugby union teams, Cwmbran RFC, Croesyceiliog RFC and Girling RFC.

-Although many more of the town's residents support the rugby teams of the older, adjacent town of Pontypool, the city of Newport and the Newport Gwent Dragons regional team.
+Grounds at Pontnewydd, Croesyceiliog and Glan-Yr-Afon Leisure Centre house the town's three rugby union teams: Cwmbran RFC, Croesyceiliog RFC and Girling RFC respectively.
+However, many more of the town's residents support the rugby teams of the older adjacent town of Pontypool, the city of Newport and the Newport Gwent Dragons regional team.

 Rugby league

-Rugby league is represented in the town by Torfaen Tigers, who play in the fourth tier of the rugby league pyramid system, the Conference League South.
-They play their home matches at the Kings Head Ground, home of Cwmbran R.F.C.
+Rugby league is represented in the town by Torfaen Tigers, which plays in the fourth tier of the pyramid system, the Conference League South at the Kings Head Ground, home of Cwmbran RFC.

-Media

-The main newspaper in the region is the South Wales Argus and the semi-national Western Mail.
-The digital edition of the latter is published as Wales Online.
-The town is served by a local news service, Cwmbran Life, while the BBC also serve the South East Wales region from their base in Cardiff.
+In popular culture